mattmr001/fend-capstone/README.md

 - Select any future Start Date
 - Select any future end Date
-- Enter city: Toronto
+- Example select Enter city: Toronto
-- Enter Country: CA
+- Example select Enter Country: CA

 ## Project Goals
 The goal of this project is to give you practice with: